jellyfin/jellyfin.org/docs/general/server/live-tv/index.md

 - HDHomeRun
 - M3U

 HDHomeRun is a special case because they will usually get detected automatically by the server.
-Otherwise you can manually add tuners by navigating to **Live TV** in the settings and adding one there.
+Otherwise, you can manually add tuners by navigating to **Live TV** in the settings and adding one there.

 :::note